anchal524/ticket_view_application/README.md

 ## Export environment variables

 You need to export 2 environment variables before running the code or authentication with zendesk API.
-I tried seeting up the token based authentication but for some reason, API complained that my token is expired or invalid even though I tried to generate the token multiple times.
+I tried setting up the token based authentication but for some reason, API complained that my token is expired or invalid even though I tried to generate the token multiple times.
 I am resorting to username/password based authentication as a last resort.

 ```
 export USERNAME_ZENDESK={your zendesk account username}